kruumy/iw3xo-one-click-installer/README.md

 ![preview](https://raw.githubusercontent.com/kruumy/ffmpeg-youtube-dl-installer/main/preview.png)

 ## Instructions

+Make sure you have codmvm and iw3mvm updated before running installer.

 1. Download latest iw3xoinstaller.bat from releases ---->
 2. Put the .bat into your COD4 directory
 3. Run it